Thursday, January 31, 2019

 All punning aside, I did some research on buzzards (also known as vultures).
 I learned they’re social creatures who roost in large flocks in trees and on roofs to prepare for feeding or to rest from a busy day of ripping dead flesh into shreds.
 They seek out high spots in residential or industrial areas to soak up the morning sun.

 So, it seems buzzards aren’t necessarily Presbyterian.
 They could even be Catholic depending upon the height of the Catholic church nearby.
 Finally, I can relax since I learned their talons aren’t strong enough to carry away a carcass.
 They must eat their road-kill where they find it.
-This carcass intends to remain strong, healthy, and undecayed for a long time.
+This carcass intends to remain strong, healthy, and undecayed for many years to come.

 Cindy L. Freeman is the author of two award-winning short stories and three published novels: Unrevealed, The Dark Room and I Want to Go Home.
 Website: www.cindylfreeman.com; Facebook page: Cindy Loomis Freeman.
 Her books are available from amazon.com or hightidepublications.com